zslwyuan/Light-HLS/README.md

 ## Light-HLS Back-End

 The back-end of Light-HLS is developed to schedule and bind for the optimized IR codes, so it can predict the resultant performance and resource cost accurately based on the given settings.
 The IR instructions can be automatically characterized by Light-HLS and a corresponding library, which records the timing and resource of different types of operations, will be generated.
 For scheduling, based on the generated library, Light-HLS maps most operations to corresponding cycles based on as-soon-as-possible (ASAP) strategy.
 For some pipelined loops, the constraints of the port number of the BRAMs and loop-carried dependencies are considered.
 Moreover, some operations might be scheduled as late as possible (ALAP) to lower the II.
 As for resource binding, Light-HLS accumulates the resource cost by each operation and the chaining of operations is considered.
 The reusing of hardware resource is an important feature in HLS and Light-HLS reuses resources based on more detailed rules, e.g. the source and type of input.

+## Light-HLS Application Scenariors

+Let's first see what we can do with Light-HLS in the research about HLS.

 ## Category: